 Editorial Board member of the Australasian Journal of Natural Resources Law and Policy, 2009; 2010.

 Editor in Chief, Australasian Journal of Natural Resources Law and Policy (2011- present).

 Affiliate, Connected Waters Initiative, UNSW.

-Yoges Subramaniam- Orang Asli Land Rights n Peninsula Malaysia 2009-2012-completed.
+Yoges Subramaniam- Orang Asli Land Rights in Peninsula Malaysia 2009-2012-completed.
+(With S Brennan.)

 plus numerous undergraduate theses